Audrey Hepburn

 *mother – Dutch [including Frisian], as well as 1/128th French, remote English

 Audrey Hepburn was a Belgian-born, Dutch-raised, British actress, model, dancer, and humanitarian.
 She won the Academy Award for Best Actress for Roman Holiday (1953).
-Her films also include Sabrina, Funny Face, Breakfast at Tiffany’s, and My Fair Lady, among others.
+Her films also include Sabrina (1954), Funny Face, The Nun’s Story, Breakfast at Tiffany’s, Charade, My Fair Lady, Wait Until Dark, and Robin and Marian.
+She appeared in the documentary series Gardens of the World with Audrey Hepburn.
+She often worked with UNICEF, and was a UNICEF Goodwill Ambassador.

-Audrey was sometimes said to have some degree of Jewish ancestry on her mother’s side.
-No Jewish ancestors have of yet been verified/documented for Audrey’s family.
+Audrey was sometimes said to have had some degree of Jewish ancestry on her mother‘s side.
+This does not appear to be accurate.

-Audrey’s paternal grandfather was Victor John George Ruston (the son of John Joseph Ruston and, evidently, of Barbara Victoria Belha).
-Audrey’s great-grandfather John was English, and is usually stated as having been born in London or in Poplar, near London, the son of John J. Ruston.
+Audrey’s paternal grandfather was Victor John George Ruston (the son of Joseph John Ruston and Barbara Victoria Belha).
+Joseph was English, and is usually stated as having been born in London or in Poplar, near London, the son of John Joseph Ruston and Ann Smith.

 Audrey’s maternal grandfather was Aarnoud Jan/Johan Anne Aleid, Baron van Heemstra (the son of Willem Hendrik Johan, Baron van Heemstra, and of Wilhelmina/Wilhelmine Cornelia de Beaufort).
 Aarnoud was born in Vreeland, Utrecht.
 He was a nobleman, jurist, and politician, who served as mayor of Arnhem, from 1910 to 1920, and Royal Governor of Suriname, twice, between 1921 and 1928.
 Audrey’s great-grandfather Willem was the son of Frans Julius Johan van Heemstra, Baron van Heemstra, and of Henriëtta Philippina/Philippine Jacoba, Baroness van Pallandt.
 Wilhelmina was the daughter of Arnoud Jan de Beaufort and Anna Aleida Stoop.